marios-code-path/path-to-springboot-3/observation/README.md

 We can output some logs when a request is received and completed.
 As mentioned above, this is possible by implementing a custom `ObservationHandler`.

-The following `ObservationHandler` will be registered and active during the server lifecycle.:
+The following `ObservationHandler` will be registered and active during the server lifecycle:
 ```kotlin
 @Component
 class HelloObservationHandler : ObservationHandler<Observation.Context> {